Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Introduction

-\mypara{Contributions} This paper provides: (\ia)~a formal foundation for concurrent and distributed systems that encompasses both people and their machines, in which volitions are persistent, inspectable agent state rather than point-of-choice nondeterminism; (\ib)~safety and liveness machinery for grassroots platforms, demonstrated on two platforms with AI-derived implementations; and (\ic)~a simpler definition of grassroots that better captures the informal notion and excludes systems based on shared global data structures.

-\mypara{Paper outline} Section~\ref{section:dts} presents examples of grassroots platforms specified by guarded transactions, and introduces the formal framework: volitional multiagent atomic transactions, transaction equivalence, and liveness.
-Section~\ref{section:gs-protocols} defines protocols and grassroots protocols via interleavings of correct runs, and proves that transactions-based protocols satisfying a natural condition are grassroots.
-Section~\ref{section:platforms} presents two grassroots platforms (social networks, coins and bonds), proves their safety properties, and proves that they are grassroots.
+\mypara{Paper outline} Section~\ref{section:dts} presents examples of grassroots platforms specified by volition-guarded transactions, and introduces the formal framework: volition-guarded multiagent atomic transactions and the volitional transactions they induce, transaction equivalence, and liveness.
+Section~\ref{section:gs-protocols} defines protocols and grassroots protocols via interleavings of correct runs, gives a syntactic guard condition under which a transactions-based protocol is grassroots, and defines volitionally grassroots protocols, in which every first interaction between two groups is willed by a member of each.
+Section~\ref{section:platforms} presents two grassroots platforms (social networks, coins and bonds), proves their safety properties, and proves that they are volitionally grassroots.
 Section~\ref{section:related-work} discusses related work.
 Section~\ref{section:conclusion} concludes and discusses future work.
 The appendix contains proofs that Bitcoin, distributed hash tables, and IPFS are not grassroots (Appendix~\ref{appendix:not-grassroots}), notes on implementation (Section~\ref{section:implementation}), and a detailed survey of formal models of persons in concurrent systems (Appendix~\ref{appendix:persons}).